AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 ##
 ```

-Now that it looks like we have all the data needed to start our analysis,

-There are various differnt ways to analyze data and look for trends.
+We will now investigate various ways to analyze data looking for trends to conclude if we can extrapolate an argument for or against installing sub-metering.
 Given the data is provided sequentially by minutes but electricity is usually billed monthly, it would make sense to group the minutes by months.
 In order to do this, we would first need to break down the date by month.

 ```r